terrastruct/d2-docs/docs/tour/text.md

   - `\normal{ }`
   - `\large{ }`
   - `\huge{ }`
 - Under the hood, this is using [MathJax](https://www.mathjax.org/).
-It is not full Latex, which includes a document layout engine.
+It is not full Latex (full Latex includes a document layout engine).
 D2's Latex blocks are meant to display mathematical notation, but not support the format of existing Latex documents.
 See [here](https://docs.mathjax.org/en/latest/input/tex/macros/index.html) for a list of all supported commands.